 Sequoia Nagamatsu grew up in Hawaii and the San Francisco Bay Area and was educated at Grinnell College (BA) in Iowa and at Southern Illinois University (MFA).
 Over the past years, he has worked as a large scale event planner, a teacher, a historical city tour guide on an amphibious vehicle, and in various capacities in the theatre and performing arts world.
-His stories have appeared or are forthcoming in journals such as ZYZZYVA, West Branch, Redivider, The Bellevue Literary Review, Hobart, Lightspeed Magazine, OMNI Reboot, Puerto Del Sol, Gargoyle, The New Delta Review, elimae, and One World: A Global Anthology of Short Stories (New Internationalist, Oxford).
-He was named a finalist for the 2012 Third Coast Fiction Prize and has placed in contests hosted by Cutbank and Black Lawrence Press.
-He is currently working on a post-apocalyptic novel hinging on disembodied consciousness and identity formation and two collections of short stories (one inspired by Japanese myths and pop culture and another revolving around patterns in the evolution of societies).
-He co-edits Psychopomp Magazine (http://psychopompmag.com) and will be a visiting professor at The College of Idaho for 2014-2015.
+His stories have appeared or are forthcoming in journals such as Conjunctions, ZYZZYVA, West Branch, Redivider, The Bellevue Literary Review, Lightspeed Magazine, The Fairy Tale Review, Puerto Del Sol, Gargoyle, and One World: A Global Anthology of Short Stories (New Internationalist).
+He is currently working on a novel and two collections of short stories (one inspired by Japanese myths and pop culture and another revolving around patterns in the evolution of societies).
+He co-edits Psychopomp Magazine (http://psychopompmag.com) and is a visiting professor at The College of Idaho in the Boise area.

 Publications and Prizes